opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 ## Health

-Shows the status of the cluster, how long the cluster has been up, the number of nodes, and other useful information that helps you analyze the health of your cluster.
+Lists the status of the cluster, how long the cluster has been up, the number of nodes, and other useful information that helps you analyze the health of your cluster.

 ```json
 GET _cat/health?v